 3 Parameters to Consider for Mobile Performance Testing

-The success of an application is largely dependent on its performance.
-Application performance is a combination of many factors, such as response time, connection speed, memory usage, and more.
+Application performance is a combination of many factors, such as response time, connection speed, memory, battery usage, and more.

 To ensure your mobile app succeeds, you need to take the following parameters into consideration: